Skip to content

 Antifreeze

-In all seriousness, many types of antifreeze and engine coolants are toxic.
-All brands and colors of antifreeze are accepted at these locations.
+Many types of antifreeze and engine coolants are toxic.
+All brands and colors of antifreeze are accepted at the locations listed below.

 What about "Non-Toxic" Antifreeze?